Gatheru-rose/rose_bioinformatics_intern/Internship report.md

 2. WiDS African conference. - On 8th March 2021, I attended Women in Data Science African conference and received insights from different succesful women in Data science field.
 This was an eye-opening conference to get advice from great speakers such as [Mamokgethi Phakeng](https://mamokgethi.com/) as I am in my early stage of my career in bioinformatics.
 From this conference I learnt of [BCWB](https://www.blackwomencompbio.org/) network and joined.
 3. Bioinformatics for Biologists- I enrolled in the [Bioinformatics for Biologists](https://www.futurelearn.com/courses/linux-for-bioinformatics) short online course from Futurelearn web platform.
 This course further aided my understanding of different commands in bash scripting and it acted as a polish to what I had already learnt earlier on.
 The last week of the course, I gained skills on data visualization using ggplot2 an R package.
 4. Journal club - I participated in journal club discussions held once in 2 weeks and have so far gained knowledge and insights from different topics on bioinformatics, High-Resolution Melting-PCR analysis, and general computer science.
 I also presented on 25th March 2021, and here is the [paper](https://jcm.asm.org/content/53/6/1908) I presented and its [slides](https://docs.google.com/presentation/d/1j11cCrxxwYnv98eQpwof5FhCqEJ1WOV_iwl7Rkv6JTk/edit#slide=id.p7).
 I also gained presentation skills through it.
+5. Scientific Communication Workshop - I attended the Scientific communication workshop organized by H3Abionet and gained skills on writing elevator's pitch, manuscripts and presenting.

 ---

 ## Conclusion.

 Data Science in particular bioinformatics is a significant field in interpreting the increasing amount of biological data from sequencing platforms.
 Through it there will be an understanding of genome data and aid researchers in coming up with relevant solutions to different problems at the genome level.
-All this is achievable through the bioinformatics tools,and resources available.
+All this is achievable through available bioinformatics tools and resources.
 To be good in bioinformatics, one should have a good understanding of the different tools, programming languages relevant in genome analysis and how to intergrate them together.
 One of the best practices in a bioinformatics research career is data management and reproducibilty.
 Hence open science and collaboration is important for this thus the availabity of numerous collaborative and version-control tools.

 I have gained invaluable hands-on experience from this internship that could have only be learnt here through projects and sessions I participated in.
 Through this internship I have developed and refined my skills in bioinformatics, networked with some of the best bioinformaticians and received mentorship from them.
-From the journal club I also gained more confidence in presentation and learnt necessary preparation steps for interviews.

 ---
-   ### Pending Tasks
-   - [ ] Mini-project.
-   - [ ] Revisit Git and Github from the commandline.
-   - [ ] Snakemake workflow management system.